siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/overview.md

 ### Compatibility

-This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 or later of IBM DevOps Deploy.

 This plug-in uses the NuGet REST API version 2.
 For information about the API, see [NuGet API](https://docs.microsoft.com/en-us/nuget/api/overview).